An explanation of light pickles that will make you want to eat in the hot summer!

 How to make it

-- Preparing the vegetables : Cut the eggplant in half lengthwise and then thinly slice it diagonally.
-Soak the eggplant in water to remove any bitterness (about 10 minutes).
+- Preparing the vegetables: Cut the eggplant in half lengthwise, then slice it thinly diagonally.
+Soak the sliced eggplant in water to remove the bitterness (about 10 minutes).

-- Rub with salt : Remove the eggplant from the water and place it in a bowl, sprinkle with salt and rub lightly.
-Leave it for about 15 minutes.
+- Salting: Place the eggplant, which has been removed from the water, into a bowl, sprinkle with salt, and gently rub it in.
+Leave it as is for about 15 minutes.

-- Squeeze out the water : After 15 minutes, squeeze out all the water from the eggplant.
+- Squeeze out the excess water: After 15 minutes, squeeze the eggplant thoroughly to remove as much water as possible.

-- Marinate : Place the eggplant in a resealable bag with the shredded ginger, kelp, and chili pepper.
+- Pickling: Add the julienned ginger, kelp, and red chili peppers to a resealable bag and place the eggplant inside.
 Remove the air from the bag and marinate in the refrigerator for 2-3 hours.

 Lightly pickled eggplant has a refreshing taste and is a dish that will add color to your dinner table